 Commercial vehicle property damage

-These auto insurance policies cover third party vehicles in an accident where your business vehicle is involved.
+Hence, these auto insurance policies cover third party vehicles in an accident when using your business vehicle.

 Commercial property damage